Is Koh Samui Safe? A Local’s Honest Guide for Visitors, Expats and Property Buyers?

 • Nightlife & Party Areas:

-Chaweng after dark has its own rhythm — lively, vibrant, and usually safe.
-But like anywhere with drunk crowds, stay alert.
+Chaweng after dark has its own rhythm — lively, vibrant, and usually very safe and we have never seen or heard of any problems.
+Having said that, like anywhere with drunk crowds it pays to stay alert.

 • Natural Events: